jackmisner/Acebook/README.md

 ### ⚙️ Setting up environment variables

-We need to create two `.env` files, one in the frontend and one in the api.
+You will need to create two `.env` files, one in the frontend and one in the api.

 #### Frontend